ash1eyy/Online-Booking-System/README.md

 An online booking system that allows the management and residents of an apartment to book or lease amenities such as the swimming pool and gym, or even items like ladders and carts.

 ## Instructions
-These instructions assume that the user already has Python and Django installed on their respective operating system.
+These instructions assume that the user already has Python, Django, Psycopg2, and Pillow installed on their respective operating system.